ACCLAB/DABEST-python/README.md

 ## R version

-There isn't an implementation of DABEST in R, and there are no current plans to create one.

-However, it is possible to use the R package `reticulate` to run Python code.
+It is possible to use the R package `reticulate` to run Python code.
 Please take a look at this [tutorial](https://acclab.github.io/DABEST-python-docs/dabest-r.html) on how to use `reticulate` to analyse data in R.